danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

     at e.<anonymous> (p5.min.js:8)
 ```

-Exception handling is normally used to do something (or even stop the process) when the program, or more specifically a function, cannot run as it should.
+**Exception handling** is normally used to do something (or even stop the process) when the program, or more specifically a function, cannot run as it should.
 It has a wide range of use because the syntax of `Try & Catch`[^catch] is simply to try to do something and catch the errors if there are any.
+For real-time situations, especially when dealing with files or other input/output devices, Try/Catch/Finally/Throw exceptions can be useful to impose more control on the program.

 In this chapter's sample code, we use `Try` and `Catch`[^catch] exceptions to keep the code running in the function `draw()`.
 Usually a programmer tries to anticipate possible errors as in this case but no one knows exactly when they will occur and when will stop.
 In this case, it depends on the computer and network speed to handle the API request and image loading.
+Of course in this specific example, if we already know the image URL before the program starts we can even program the link in the `preload()` function.
+However, the web API only returns the image URL in the form of a JSON file when the program is executed.
+No pixel information can be extracted if the program hasn't loaded the image fully.
+In that sense, it is necessary to find ways to deal with this situation: both getting and then loading the image before extracting the pixel's color values.

 The use of exception handling, then, is to allow the program to "recover from errors and continue execution".[^louden] The `catch` syntax prevents the program from stopping from critical errors in this case.
 This is why a runtime error message appeared on the web console log `TypeError: "path is undefined"` but is still able to continue running the sample code.
-The program takes time to load the specific image from JSON parsing in real-time, which is not something preloaded.
-Therefore, `Try` and `Catch` exceptions is used to keep the code running until the image is loaded sucessfully, and further continue the line color visualization.
+Therefore, `Try` and `Catch` exceptions is used in this case to keep the code running until the image is loaded sucessfully, and further continue the line color visualization.

 C. **Logical errors** are arguably the hardest errors to locate as they deal with logic not syntax.
 The code may still run perfectly but the result is not what was expected.
+This indicates a discrepancy between what we think and how the computer actually processes the instructions.

-The web console is a good place to be notified of errors.
-When countering errors, try to identify exactly where they might occur down to which block or line of code.
-Then try to identify the error types and fix them accordingly.
-For real-time situations, especially when dealing with files or other input/output devices, Try/Catch/Finally/Throw exceptions can be useful to impose more control on the program.
-Of course in this specific example, if we already know the image URL before the program starts we can even program the link in the `preload()` function.
-However, the web API only returns the image URL in the form of a JSON file when the program is executed.
-No pixel information can be extracted if the program hasn't loaded the image fully.
-In that sense, it is necessary to find ways to deal with this situation: both getting and then loading the image before extracting the pixel's color values.
+The web console is a good place to be notified of errors or test out if the code is running as what we are expected.
+When countering errors, try to identify exactly where they might occur down to which block or line of code by using `console.log()`.
+Step by step to test and run the different parts of the whole program, then try to identify the error types and fix them accordingly.

 ## While()